 - For students with federal funding in their financial aid awards you will be reported to federal agencies as a federally withdrawn student.
 This may have impacts on deferment and loan repayment start times.
-Please contact the Office of Student Aid & Financial Literacy for further details
+Please contact the Office of Financial Aid for further details.

 - Students on Institutional Leave of Absence will retain use of their WPI email.
 All other access will be removed.

 - Students on Official Withdrawal will NOT retain use of their WPI email.
 All other access will also be removed.

 - Students should inform themselves about the consequences to the following if applicable

 - Complete the appropriate form

 - If seeking an institutional medical leave of absence, please make an appointment with the appropriate office below.

 When you are ready to return from your leave of absence, please visit the Registrar’s Return to WPI page for policy and forms.